Ich bin ein Star – Holt mich hier raus! season 12

 The twelfth season of the German-version of the reality show I'm a Celebrity...Get Me Out of Here! began on 19 January 2018 and is scheduled to be broadcast until 3 February 2018 on RTL Television.

-Sonja Zietlow and Daniel Hartwich are the hosts as in the years 2013 to 2017.
-Also the paramedic Bob McCarron alias "Dr. Bob "is back.
+Sonja Zietlow and Daniel Hartwich were the hosts as in the years 2013 to 2017.
+Also the paramedic Bob McCarron alias "Dr. Bob" was back.